 By selecting "All at once," all signers of the document will be notified and allowed to make changes to their assigned fields simultaneously.

 We recommend this option for documents with multiple signers where each signer is only assigned to specific fields that cannot change the meaning of the document.
 For example, this works well if only Signature and Initial type fields are assigned.

 We advise against this option if annotations are enabled for any signer.
 Additionally, we advise against this option if text fields that can materially change the meaning of the contract are assigned to any user.

 For more information about signing orders, see: Sign Requests: Signing Order

 Manage and Audit

-After sending a Sign Request, you can find it in the Sent section of your dashboard: dochub.com/sent.
+After sending a Sign Request, the document is saved to your Sent folder.
 If the document is owned by an organization, it will appear in the organization's "Sent" dashboard.

 Document and Signer Overview and Actions